School Gardens and Growing at Home

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-With schools closed through May 15, 2020, what are you doing with your school garden?
-Is your school administration allowing access to your school garden?
+What are you doing with your school garden?
 Are you encouraging kids and families to grow and garden at home?

 A few schools in Guilford County shared that they are doing the following: